-- A. The Code of Conduct applies to actions by students, MCU employees, and MCU-approved preceptors that materially interferes with: - a.
+- A. The Code of Conduct applies to actions by students, MCU employees, and MCU-approved preceptors that materially interfere with: - a.
 The College community and/or the pursuit of its mission and objectives - b.
 An educational or employment opportunity for an MCU community member - c.
 The health and safety of any person, with health and safety defined holistically and including physical, psychosocial, and professional health and safety - d.
 The maintenance or protection of MCU property, property of facilities hosting MCU activities, or the personal property on said facilities.
-Property includes both physical property as well as intellectual property

-- e.
-MCU record keeping - B. Jurisdictional boundaries: - The Code of Conduct routinely applies to action which occurs within the virtual MCU context or MCU sponsored activities.
+Property includes both physical property as well as intellectual property - e.
+MCU record keeping - B. Jurisdictional boundaries: - a.
+The Code of Conduct routinely applies to action which occurs within the virtual MCU context or MCU sponsored activities.
 This includes official MCU social media pages and other digital communication controlled by MCU. - b.
-The Code of Conduct routinely applies to work done in clinical training situations in which formal Clinical Training Agreements have been accepted by the MCU Clinical Department. - C. MCU shall have the discretion to extend jurisdiction over egregious conduct that occurs other than within the MCU virtual context, MCU sponsored activities, and approved clinical training settings.
+The Code of Conduct routinely applies to work done in clinical training situations in which formal Clinical Training Agreements have been accepted by the MCU Clinical Department. - C. MCU shall have the discretion to extend jurisdiction of its Code of Conduct to egregious behavior that occurs outside of MCU's program or activity if the totality of the circumstances of the off campus conduct contributes to a hostile or harmful environment on campus.
 In determining whether to extend jurisdiction, MCU will consider its ability to gather information, including the testimony of witnesses.
-MCU may extend jurisdiction if the alleged conduct would have violated the Code of Conduct if the conduct had occurred in settings described in jurisdictional boundaries a. and b. (above) and: - a.
+MCU may extend jurisdiction if the alleged conduct would have violated the Code of Conduct if the conduct had occurred in settings described in jurisdictional boundaries a. and b. (above) and:

+- a.
 Adversely and significantly affects the learning environment or members of the MCU community. - b.
 Involved in violence or produced a reasonable fear of physical harm. - c.
 Involved academic work or any records, documents, or identifications of MCU. - d.
 Damaged the reputation, processes, or structure of MCU. - D. Student status: An individual's status as a "student" is established by any of the following: - a.
 An application for admission (prospective student) - b.
 Registration for one or more credit hours (current student) - c.
-Enrollment in an MCU-sponsored conference course (student affiliate) - d.
-Status as continuing education or degree-seeking student, but not currently registered due to a time out, leave of absence, or otherwise authorized or unauthorized break (inactive student) - E. Jurisdiction over non-enrolled students: - a.
-If a student withdraws from MCU after a Conduct complaint has been initiated, MCU will maintain jurisdiction over the conduct matter until it has been fully processed. - F. Allegations of harassment, academic dishonesty or fraudulently obtaining a degree may be filed and considered at any time, whether the student is currently enrolled or registered. - G. MCU has jurisdiction to address all conduct that would have violated the terms of the Code of Conduct during the period of enrollment, employment, or preceptor approval even if the conduct is not discovered until after the term of enrollment, employment, or approval. - H. MCU community members may be accountable both to civil and criminal authorities and to MCU for behavior that constitute violations of the scope of the student-CPM or preceptor as outlined in the Clinical Standards of Professional Behavior of the Clinical Handbook and the MCU Code of Conduct.
-Since the action of civil and criminal authorities is independent from MCU action, MCU may decide whether to initiate or consider an alleged violation of the Code of Conduct while criminal charges are pending, before they are filed, or after they are resolved.
+Enrollment in an MCU-sponsored conference course (student affiliate) - Status as continuing education or degree-seeking student, but not currently registered due to a time out, leave of absence, or otherwise authorized or unauthorized break (inactive student) - E. Jurisdiction over non-enrolled students: - a.
+If a student withdraws from MCU after a Conduct complaint has been initiated, MCU will maintain jurisdiction over the conduct matter until it has been fully processed. - F. Allegations of harassment, academic dishonesty or fraudulently obtaining a degree may be filed and considered at any time, whether the student is currently enrolled or registered. - G. MCU has jurisdiction to address all conduct that would have violated the terms of the Code of Conduct during the period of enrollment, employment, or preceptor approval even if the conduct is not discovered until after the term of enrollment, employment, or approval.
+MCU community members may be accountable to MCU for behavior that constitutes violations of the scope of the student-CPM or preceptor as outlined in the Clinical Standards of Professional Behavior of the Clinical Handbook and the MCU Code of Conduct.
+This may include criminal or civil investigations.
+Since the action of civil and criminal authorities is independent of MCU action, MCU may decide whether to initiate or consider an alleged violation of the Code of Conduct while criminal charges are pending, before they are filed, or after they are resolved.